 Soil structure is dynamic and subject to modification by natural and anthropogenic actions, such as wetting-drying cycles or freeze-thaw action.
 These processes re-structure the soil with potential consequences for physical and biological processes.
 Water flow and gas diffusion are both affected by the porous architecture (Naveed et al., 2016).
 The nature and magnitude of soil microbial activity are affected by the air-water balance in soil and the availability of nutrients, and microbial communities are strongly affected by their microenvironment in soil (Chenu, 1993; Helliwell et al., 2014).
 Soil microbes along with plant roots are also implicated in aggregation processes via gluing and enmeshing actions (Tisdall and Oades, 1982).
 Microbial communities can contribute to aggregate stability and therefore help prevent against further de-structuring of soil (Chenu and Cosentino, 2011; Dorioz et al., 1993; Oades, 1993).
 This, in turn, might lead to the capacity of soils to adapt to changing environmental circumstances (Crawford et al., 2012; Feeney et al., 2006).

 Tillage practices have a direct impact on soil structure, and often increase the macro-porosity of conventionally managed soil (Ambert-Sanchez et al., 2016).
 Conventional tillage can also result in the depletion of nutrients and soil organic carbon within the soil (Coleman et al., 1997) and a decline of the aggregated structure (Watts et al., 2001).
 Studies of a long-term (over four decades) field experiment at Rothamsted Research (Harpenden, UK) which converted grassland to arable and bare fallow managements showed a decline in soil organic carbon and nitrogen (Gregory et al., 2016) and a decrease in microbial abundance under different treatments (Hirsch et al., 2009).
-These studies focused on the soil micro-organisms and soil chemical properties (such as pH, organic carbon and phosphate), however, there is a lack of information on the structure of the pore network of the soil under these long-term managements.
+These studies focused on the soil micro-organisms and soil chemical properties (such as pH, organic carbon), however, there is a lack of information on the structure of the pore network of the soil under these long-term managements.

 The aim of this study was to identify the effects of different cropping management systems that involve contrasting degrees of plant presence on soil structure in the context of two soil textural classes.
 Three long-term field cropping systems were studied: grassland (permanent plant), arable (annual plant) and bare fallow (no plant).
-We hypothesised that: (i) cropping management influences the inherent soil structural properties; (ii) the presence of plants results in a greater soil porosity and range of soil pore diameters due to root action; and (iii) a more persistent presence of plants invoke a greater porosity and structural heterogeneity, apparent as a wider range of pore sizes in perennial systems.
-Structural properties of the soils were determined at two spatial scales of sample and resolution, i.e. 'core' scale (435 cm3 at 40 m resolution) and 'aggregate' scale (circa 4.19 mm3 at 1.5 m resolution).
+We hypothesised that cropping management influences the inherent soil structural properties by (i) the presence of plants resulting in greater soil porosity and range of soil pore diameters due to root action; and (ii) a more persistent presence of plants invokes greater porosity and structural heterogeneity, apparent as a wider range of pore sizes in perennial systems.
+Structural properties of the soils were determined at two spatial scales of sample and resolution, i.e. 'core' scale (435 cm3 at 40 m resolution) and 'aggregate' scale (circa 4 mm3 at 1.5 m resolution).
 To establish the functional consequences of such structures for water flow in the soils, we also estimated their saturated hydraulic conductivity at both scales using a modelling approach.

 Materials and methods